Skip to main content

 Consider adapting the look and feel of your store, depending on location.
 Select imagery that reflects the culture and demographic of each region, to encourage your users to have a greater affinity with your brand.
 You may want to promote different products in certain regions depending on the season they are currently in.
 For example, if you are a fashion retailer, your Australian clients will want to see your summer range in November, whilst Europe will be looking for a winter wardrobe.

-Personalisation tools can be used to customise the user experience of every customer, according to their location – based on IP address – or further data you gather on them as they browse your site.
+Personalization tools can be used to customize the user experience of every customer, according to their location – based on IP address – or further data you gather on them as they browse your site.
 Grooming brand Wilkinson Sword, for example, has two storefronts for their two different brands, each with a look and feel designed for a specific audience.
 Once a user has chosen a particular brand, they will be offered this storefront as default for future visits to the store.

-wilkinsons home page
+wilkinsons home page localize customer experience

-Segment your email lists so that you can send more relevant, localized content to each of your target markets.
+• Segment your email lists so that you can send more relevant, localized content to each of your target markets.
 Adapt imagery and wording for each region, remembering that even in regions that speak the same languages – such as the UK and the USA – customers will respond better to different wording.
-You may also need to tailor the promotions you send, for example, you could trigger promotional emails to be sent out to customers from a specific region on National holidays that only apply to that region.

-Lastly, don’t forget to time all your marketing communications to be sent at an optimal time for each region, to avoid customers receiving messages in the middle of the night.
+• Lastly, don’t forget to time all your marketing communications to be sent at an optimal time for each region, to avoid customers receiving messages in the middle of the night.

 5: Ensure delivery details are correct for the customer’s region